kevinctofel/excellent_stream/src/posts/so-ends-the-great-masters-in-cs-experiment.md

 published: true
 date: 2021-12-22T16:16:31.416Z
 title: So ends the great Masters in CS experiment
+description: Well, my first semester in the Georgia Tech OMSCS program is over.
+And my first semester is also my last semester.
 ---
 Well, my first semester in the Georgia Tech OMSCS program is over.
 And my first semester is also my last semester.
 I’ve decided to not continue this online Masters program.